Clipper chip: Technical vulnerabilities

 In 1994, Matt Blaze published the paper Protocol Failure in the Escrowed Encryption Standard.
 It pointed out that the Clipper's escrow system had a serious vulnerability: the chip transmitted a 128-bit "Law Enforcement Access Field" (LEAF) that contained the information necessary to recover the encryption key.
 To prevent the software that transmitted the message from tampering with the LEAF, a 16-bit hash was included.
 The Clipper chip would not decode messages with an invalid hash; however, the 16-bit hash was too short to provide meaningful security.
 A brute-force attack would quickly produce another LEAF value that would give the same hash but not yield the correct keys after the escrow attempt.
 This would allow the Clipper chip to be used as an encryption device, while disabling the key escrow capability.
 In 1995 Yair Frankel and Moti Yung published another attack which is inherent to the design and which shows that the key escrow device tracking and authenticating capability (namely, the LEAF) of one device, can be attached to messages coming from another device and will nevertheless be received, thus bypassing the escrow in real time.
 In 1997, a group of leading cryptographers published a paper, "The Risks of Key Recovery, Key Escrow, and Trusted Third-Party Encryption", analyzing the architectural vulnerabilities of implementing key escrow systems in general, including but not limited to the Clipper chip Skipjack protocol.
-The technical flaws described in this paper were instrumental in the demise of the Clipper chip as a public policy option.
-While many leading voices in the computer science community expressed opposition to the Clipper chip and key recovery in general, some supported the concept, including Dorothy E. Denning.